-The Centre also has a dark room where photographic prints (screen printing, photoengraving and offset) can be realised.
+Frans Masereel Centre also has a dark room where photographic prints (screen printing, photo- engraving and offset) can be realised.
 All workshops are equipped with a ventilation system.
 The programme and workshops are set up so as to allow residents to work independently and to stimulate them to try different techniques.
 All manuals and printing processes are organised in convenient folders to be consulted in the workshops.
 If needed, the workshop manager can guide you through the various printing processes.

 The 9 individual houses have a kitchen, a bathroom with a toilet, a living room and two bedrooms.
-The kitchen is equipped with the necessary comfort such as an electric stove, a microwave, an electric kettle, a fridge, the necessary table ware,...
-In the living room there’s besides a couch and a television, also an easel and a drawing table.
-There’s also wireless Internet.
-The bathroom consists of a shower, a washbasin and a toilet.
+The kitchen is equipped with the necessary comfort such as an electric stove, a microwave, an electric kettle, a fridge, the necessary table ware...
+In the living room there’s a couch, an easel and a drawing table.
+There’s wireless internet available.
+The bathroom has a shower, a washbasin and a toilet.
 Both bedrooms have two beds each with all the necessary pillows and blankets.
 You can get sheets at the reception for 5€ a set.
 The common laundry room has a washing machine (with detergent and fabric softener).
 Artists can also use the common freezer.

 Pets are not allowed.

-Don't forget to bring some essentials yourself: please bring your own tape, drawing equipment, gloves and an apron.
+Don't forget to bring some essentials yourself: please bring your own PPE's ( Personal Protective Equipment ) tape, drawing equipment, gloves and an apron.

 Frans Masereel Centre attaches great importance to sustainability.
 Over the past years, we have adopted various initiatives to limit our environmental impact.
 We switched to 100% sustainable energy in 2014, introduced biodegradable products in the workshops and try to limit car transports to a minimum.